dan-schel/physics-animations/NEW-ANIMATIONS.md

 ## Step 3 - Creating a custom animation renderer

-The classes which inherit from `AnimationRenderer` are the classes actually responsible for making draw calls to the canvas, which they do in their `render` method:
+The classes which inherit from `AnimationRenderer` are the classes actually responsible for making draw calls to the canvas, which they do in their `render` method.
+To create a custom animation renderer, create a new subfolder within the `animation-types` folder, and a new file for the renderer code:

 ```ts
 // File: animation-types/my-custom-animation/my-custom-animation-renderer.ts